matwilso/maml_numpy/README.md

 ## Results

+To verify my implementation, I test on the 1D sinusoid regression problem from [Section 5.1](https://arxiv.org/pdf/1703.03400.pdf) of the MAML paper (see also the description of the problem in [Section 4 of this paper](https://arxiv.org/pdf/1803.02999.pdf)).

+- The task T = (a,b) is defined by the amplitude a and phase b of a sine wave function f(x) = a\*sin(x + b).
+The task distribution is formed by sampling a ~ U([0.1, 5.0]) and b ~ U([0, 2\*pi]).
+- Sample p points x1, x2, ..., xp ~ U([-5, 5])
+- Learner sees (x1, y1), (x2, y2), ..., (xp, yp) and predicts the whole function f(x)

-To verify my implementation, I test on the sinusoid task from [Section 5.1](https://arxiv.org/pdf/1703.03400.pdf) of the MAML paper.
-I train for 10k iterations on a training dataset of sine function with randomly sampled amplitude and phase, and then fine-tune on 10 examples for a fixed amplitude and phase.
+I train for 10k iterations on randomly a [dataset](utils/data_generator.py) of sine functions with randomly sampled amplitude and phase, and then fine-tune on 10 samples from a fixed amplitude and phase.
 After fine-tuning, I predict the value of the fixed sine function for 50 evenly distributed x values between (-5, 5), and plot the results compared to the ground truth for pre-trained MAML, pre-trained baseline (joint training), and a randomly initialized network.